 Beyond that, a family-friendly day trip to Pisac or Ollantaytambo offers hillside ruins, lively markets, and opportunities for short hikes that keep energy high without exhausting anyone.

-Families can head to Pisac market to sample snacks and watch alpacas nearby, while keeping pace with little ones.
+Families can head to Pisac market to sample snacks and watch alpacas nearby, all while keeping pace with little ones.

 Sacred Valley provides a gentle mix of landscapes and hands-on crafts.
 Moray’s circular terraces, Maras’s salt ponds, and Chincheros textiles give sensory-rich sites that appeal across generations.